sofie-rk/algorithms_and_data_structures/stack/README.md

 ISEMPTY(): return true if top=-1

+Running time: O(1) (for each operation)
+Space: O(N)

-PUSH and POP checks for overflow and underflow condition (making sure array doesnt exceed its capacity in PUSH, and doesnt pop any element if array is empty).
+PUSH and POP checks for overflow and underflow condition (making sure array doesn't exceed its capacity in PUSH, and doesn't pop any element if array is empty).

+## Stack using linked lists